jaxon-php/jaxon-sentry/README.md

 Jaxon is an open source PHP library for easily creating Ajax web applications.
 It allows into a web page to make direct Ajax calls to PHP classes that will in turn update its content, without reloading the entire page.

-Jaxon is a fork of the Xajax PHP library.

 This package provides common classes implementing advanced features for the Jaxon library.

 Features